 The City is also seeking to update and amend our Neighborhood Revitalization Strategy Area (NRSA), which targets areas in Downtown Aurora with higher concentrations of lower-income households.
 In areas designated as an NRSA, HUD allows greater flexibility that allows economic development activities to take place with CDBG funds.
 To learn more about NRSAs, visit HUDs CDBG Handbook.

 How to Participate?

 The Citizen Participation Plan Citizen Participation Plan guides the way we engage with the community during this process, which will give residents, organizations, and other stakeholders an opportunity to help shape the Consolidated Plan and comment on a draft prior to the submission to HUD.
 The process will include both formal and informal opportunities for participation.

-The purpose of the survey is to get you opinion on the level of housing and community development needs of low-and moderate income person/households and how to prioritize the use of CDBG and HOME funds to meet those needs over the next 5 years.
+The purpose is to get you opinion on the level of housing and community development needs of low-and moderate income person/households and how to prioritize the use of CDBG and HOME funds to meet those needs over the next 5 years.

-Written Comments: Submit first set of comments by mail or e-mail until close of business, 5:00 p.m., Friday, August 30, 2019 to Chris Ragona, Community Development Manager.
+Written Comments: Submit comments on the 5-year plan by mail or e-mail until close of business, 5:00 p.m., January 21, 2020 to Chris Ragona, Community Development Manager.
 Physical Address: 44 E. Downer Place Aurora, Illinois 60507,

 Consolidated Plan Contact